 Mutually agreed reduction in working hours

-Legal entitlement to part-time work
+Legal right to part-time work

 1.)
 Eligible